AlexWaygood/inherited_multiple_dispatch/README.md

 2. It raises a useful `AmbiguityLookupError` in situations where it's not clear which implementation would be the best fit.

 However, both of these great projects have one important failing (in my view): neither of them support classmethods or staticmethods!
 This makes me sad :frowning_face:
-This new implementation *does* (although you won't be able to use the usual decorators; instead, you'll need to pass special keyword arguments to the `@inherited_dispatch` decorator provided here.
+This new implementation *does* (although you won't be able to use the usual decorators; instead, you'll need to pass special keyword arguments to the `@inherited_dispatch` decorator provided here).

 N.B.
 This implementation is specifically for multiple-dispatch methods, *not* multiple-dispatch functions outside of classes.